NGCP/GCS/docs/communications/messages/gcs-vehicles-messages.rst

 ==================================

 Sent back to the vehicle that GCS has accepted its request to connect.
 GCS forwards its time in the ``time`` field for the vehicle to create an offset to and send all future messages to in GCS's time.

+See the connect message that initiates this acknowledgement request `here <messages/vehicles-gcs-messages.html#connect-message>`_.
+Also see the implementation for the ``time`` field for messages, which directly relates to this message `here <implementation.html#setting-time>`_.

 .. code-block:: js